Non-coherent evolution of closed weakly interacting system leads to equidistribution of probabilities of microstates: Introduction

 \section{Introduction}

-The arrow of time problem, as it is presented in textbooks on statistical mechanics \cite{LdStat, Prig} or specialized books on the nature of time \cite{Time1, Time2}, stands as one of the most fundamental challenges in modern physics.
-The issue arises from the time asymmetry in the equations governing the behavior of large ensembles of particles, in contrast to the symmetric nature of equations describing individual particles.
-While discussions regarding the arrow of time problem typically center around the second law of thermodynamics and entropy increase, we are interested in exploring other time-asymmetric properties of large ensembles.
-Firstly, we want to prove the existence of an equilibrium state, to which the isolated system strives.
-Precisely, it is the Gibbs microcanonical ensemble or the equidistribution of probabilities of microstates of an isolated macroscopic system.
-We want to derive the equidistribution of probabilities in equilibrium from quantum mechanics.
-Secondly, we seek to derive the equation that describes the time evolution of single-particle distribution functions which are mean numbers of particles in single-particle states.
-That is the Boltzmann equation.
-More precisely, we want to derive its irreversible part, the collision integral.
+The arrow-of-time problem, as presented in textbooks on statistical mechanics \cite{LdStat, Prig} and in specialized books on the nature of time \cite{Time1, Time2}, remains one of the most fundamental challenges in modern physics.
+The issue arises from the time asymmetry in the equations governing the behavior of large ensembles of particles, in contrast to the time-symmetric nature of the equations describing individual particles.

+Let us list the well-known time-asymmetric properties of macroscopic systems.
+Probably the most famous is the second law of thermodynamics, which states that the entropy of an isolated system undergoing spontaneous evolution cannot decrease \cite{Prig}.
+Next is the existence of thermodynamic equilibrium—a state toward which an isolated system evolves.
+This state is characterized by the equidistribution of probabilities among microstates.
+The state in which all microstates are equally probable is called the Gibbs microcanonical ensemble \cite{Kubo}.
+Finally, the Boltzmann equation, which describes the time evolution of single-particle distribution functions, is famously irreversible.

-Probably the most famous approach to deriving the Boltzmann equation from classical mechanics is the BBGKY hierarchy \cite{BBGKY}.
-However, it postulates molecular chaos as a model for the 2-particle distribution function without fully elucidating its origins.
-Another interesting attempt to deduce Boltzmann equations is made in Refs. \cite{MeanField1, MeanField2}, where they are treated as mean-field theory; however, only the diffusive, reversible part can be derived this way.
-In Ref. \cite{Gibbs}, authors take the reverse route by not deriving the concept of probability equidistribution but rather arguing that statistical physics can be formulated without this assumption.
+The classical approach to deriving the Boltzmann equation is the BBGKY hierarchy \cite{BBGKY}.
+However, it postulates molecular chaos as a model for the two-particle distribution function without fully elucidating its origins.
+Another interesting attempt to deduce the Boltzmann equation is found in Refs. \cite{MeanField1, MeanField2}, where it is treated as a mean-field theory; however, only the diffusive, reversible part can be derived in this way.
+In Ref. \cite{Gibbs}, the authors take the reverse route -- not deriving the concept of probability equidistribution, but rather arguing that statistical physics can be formulated without this assumption.

-Other approaches to explaining asymmetry postulate low entropy initial states of the universe \cite{Universe, NofTime}, which is not completely satisfactory since it is an ad hoc hypothesis \cite{AdHoc}.
+Other approaches to explaining asymmetry postulate low-entropy initial states of the universe \cite{Universe, NofTime}, which is not completely satisfactory, as it constitutes an ad hoc hypothesis \cite{AdHoc}.
 In contrast, Ref. \cite{Modify} proposes that physical laws themselves must be modified to incorporate irreversibility.